Introduction

 If your interest lies more in the theoretical than the practical, you may wish to begin with the primary sources concerning Written Evidence for the Decline and Loss of the Authentic Traditional Rhythm or The Received Historical Narrative in order to understand how alterations and errors crept in over successive centuries.
 The Value of Laon 239 demonstrates the excellence of one of the oldest extant sources not only on account of its antiquity but even more so on account of its notational clarity and precision.
 My page on Repercussion shows the evidence for how repeated notes were sung.

 If polemics are more your style, Gregorian Rhythm Wars might be the best staring point.
 My Chant Glossary and Who's Who in Gregorian Chant pages may be of fairly general interest.
 If you’re looking for the manuscripts themselves, then check out my Manuscripts page.
-As far as a printed edition is concerned, seasonal paperback volume 1 is now available, with the remaining six volumes to follow soon.
+As far as a printed edition is concerned, several seasonal paperback volumes are now available at Amazon and Lulu, with the remaining volumes to follow in the coming months.
 My goal is to have a single hardback volume for the whole year available in 2026.
 My e-mail addresses can be found toward the bottom of the About page, and I would be happy to hear from you.